jellyfin/jellyfin.org/docs/general/clients/css-customization.md

 ### Comments

 A section of code or text in-between `/*` and `*/` indicates a comment, and will be ignored.
-This allows you to add descriptions for any particular section of code.
+This allows you to add descriptions to any particular section of code.
 It can also be used to disable code without deleting it.

 `/* This might be added above code to tell you what it does */`